SEND Information Report

 How will school staff support my child?

-Teaching staff will tailor methods and materials to meet the needs to a pupil, with the focus on quality first teaching and ensure that all pupils study a broad and balanced national curriculum along with their peers
+At Stages 1-3, teaching staff will tailor methods and materials to meet the needs of a pupil, with the focus on quality first teaching and ensuring that all pupils study a broad and balanced national curriculum along with their peers.

 How Hassocks Infant School adapts the curriculum and learning environment for children with special educational needs and/or disabilities?